RaccoonCodes/PartyInvites/README.md

 #### ListResponses()
 Renders a list of guests who have confirmed their attendance.It also filters the responses to include only those who will attend the party and then returns the ListResponses view.

+## Summary
+This project is a simple ASP.NET Core MVC application designed to manage guest responses for a party invitation.
+Users can submit their RSVPs along with their name, email address, phone number, and whether they will attend the party or not.

+The project includes models for guest responses and a repository to store the responses.
+Views are provided for capturing RSVPs, displaying a thank you message, and listing attendees.
+Additionally, a layout file is used for consistent styling and navigation.
+The HomeController handles user requests, including displaying the home page, capturing RSVPs, and listing attendees.

+Overall, Party Invites is a simple project that shows what ASP.NET Core MVC is Capable of doing.